-The module can be set to hibernate state by triggering a low logic level on the ON_OFF pin or by software command (see chapter 10).
-Triggering a high logic level sets the module back to full power.
+The module can be set to hibernate state by triggering the ON_OFF pin or by software command (see chapter 10).
+Triggering the ON_OFF again sets the module back to full power.
 This means that a schedule of hibernate and full power time slots can be defined on host side according to the application.
 Alternatively, the host can wake up the module when a specific event occurs.
 If needed, this mechanisms have to be implemented on host side.